Why is customer loyalty so important?

-A study found that 87% of consumers place as much trust in a product reviews as they would of word-of-mouth recommendations.
+A study found that 87% of consumers place as much trust in product reviews as they would place in word-of-mouth recommendations.
 A PowerReviews study also discovered that more than 86 percent of consumers find that reviews are essential to purchase decisions, and 56 percent of shoppers specifically seek out websites with reviews.

 In short, leverage reviews in each of your product pages.

 eCommerce giant Amazon has become widely successful because their product pages have hundreds of reviews and star ratings.
 Consumers can even rate and arrange reviews based on the “most recent” or the “most helpful”.

 Customers love to talk about your brand, especially if they have positive experiences while using it.
 So imagine how many referrals you can get when customers are rewarded for it!

 Referrals are one of the best ways you can get more customers.

 Research found that 49% of U.S. consumers say friends and family are their top sources of brand awareness.
 Meanwhile, 65% of social media users learn about brands, products and services through social networks and 70% of users hear about their friends’ and colleagues’ experiences by using those products and services.

 Word-of-mouth recommendations are common because people love to spread the word about a brand or product they love.
 Consumers also trust the recommendations of people within their network, as compared to sponsored ads.